flix/book/src/arrays.md

 is compact and efficient.

 All operations on arrays are impure.
-As such, all functions that use arrays must be marked as `Impure` or be casted to `Pure`.
+As such, all functions that use arrays must be marked as impure (with annotation `\ IO`) or be casted to pure.
 However, accessing the length of an array is pure since the size of an array cannot change after it has been created.